Mount Washington: History

-On August 31, 1821, Eliza, Harriet, and Abigail Austin, three sisters from Jefferson, New Hampshire, became the first White women to set foot atop Mount Washington.
-This was likely the first significant mountain to be climbed by any Euro-American females in the United States.
+On August 31, 1821, Eliza, Harriet, and Abigail Austin, three sisters from Jefferson, New Hampshire, became the first women recorded to set foot atop Mount Washington.

 In 1821, Ethan Allen Crawford built a house on the summit.
 The house lasted until a storm in 1826.

 Little occurred on the summit itself until the mid-19th century, when it was developed into one of the first tourist destinations in the nation, with construction of more bridle paths and two hotels.
 The Summit House opened in 1852, a 64 ft stone hotel anchored by four heavy chains over its roof.
 In 1853, the Tip-Top House was erected to compete.
 Rebuilt of wood with 91 rooms in 1872–1873, the Summit House burned in 1908, then was replaced in granite in 1915.
 The Tip-Top House alone survived the fire; today it is a state historic site, recently renovated for exhibits.
 Other Victorian era tourist attractions include a coach road (1861)—now the Mount Washington Auto Road—and the Mount Washington Cog Railway (1869), both of which are still in operation.

 For forty years, until 1917, an intermittent daily newspaper, called Among the Clouds, was published by Henry M. Burt at the summit each summer.

 In 2011 and 2012, Orlando, Florida–based CNL Financial Group, which at the time operated the Mount Washington Hotel at the foot of the mountain, trademarked the "Mount Washington" name when used with a resort or hotel.
 CNL officials said they were directing their efforts only against hotels and not the numerous businesses in the area that use the name.
 CNL's application at the U.S. Patent and Trademark Office seeks registration of the trademark "Mount Washington" for any retail service, any restaurant service, and any entertainment service.